|basics > about turkish|

 The Turkish Language Explained for English Speakers

-About the Turkish language, street Turkish and advice for visiting Turkey.
-Manisa Turkish answers the difficulties that Turkish learners may encounter along their way.
+About the Turkish Language, Street Turkish and advice for visiting Turkey.
+Manisa Turkish answers some of the difficulties which learners may encounter along their way.

 The best website for learning Turkish with detailed explanations.